salsabilmislat/data-structures-and-algorithms/python/code_challenges/hash_table/README.md

 The Efficiency of the Big O time is O(n)

-The Efficiency of the Big O space is O(n)
+The Efficiency of the Big O space is O(1)

 ## API